microsoft/authentication-events-function/README.md

 Within Microsoft Entra ID and Microsoft Entra External ID's sign-up and sign-in user flow, there are built-in authentication events.
 You can also add [custom authentication extensions](https://learn.microsoft.com/entra/identity-platform/custom-extension-overview) at specific points within the authentication flow.
 A custom authentication extension is essentially an event listener that, when activated, makes an HTTP call to a REST API endpoint where you define a workflow action.
 For example, you could use a custom claims provider to add external user data to the token before the token is issued.

-## Azure Function sample

-This Azure Function (WebJob) sample code demonstrates how to create a web API for using the [Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents) NuGet library and set it up for authentication.
-You'll create an HTTP trigger function in Visual Studio or Visual Studio Code, configure it for authentication, and deploy it to the Azure portal, where it can be accessed through Azure Functions.
-Learn how to configure and run the [sample code](https://learn.microsoft.com/entra/identity-platform/custom-extension-tokenissuancestart-setup?tabs=visual-studio%2Cazure-portal&pivots=nuget-library).
+This Azure Function (WebJob) sample code demonstrates how to create a web API for Entra ID custom authentication extension.

 > [!NOTE]
 >